microsoft/nni/docs/source/notes/contributing.rst

    If you experience issues in building documentation, and see errors like:

-   * ``Could not import extension xxx (exception: No module named 'xxx')`` : please check your development environment and make sure dependencies have been properly installed: :ref:`get-started`.
+   * ``Could not import extension xxx (exception: No module named 'xxx')`` : please check your development environment and make sure dependencies have been properly installed: :ref:`get-started-dev`.
    * ``unsupported pickle protocol: 5``: please upgrade to Python 3.8.
    * ``autodoc: No module named 'xxx'``: some dependencies in ``dependencies/`` are not installed.
 In this case, documentation can be still mostly successfully built, but some API reference could be missing.